Khushiyant/Khushiyant/README.md

   </tr>
   <tr>
     <td><a href="https://www.fiverr.com/khushiyant" rel="nofollow">Hamza</a></td>
-    <td>seller is well experienced and exceeded my expectations.
+    <td>He is well experienced and exceeded my expectations.
 I would like to work again with him!</td>
   </tr>
   <tr>
     <td><a href="https://www.fiverr.com/khushiyant" rel="nofollow">Radhians</a></td>